Medicare Part B - Medical Insurance & Doctors Visits

 When can I sign up for Part B?

 There is a 7 month initial enrollment period for Part B. You can enroll starting 3 months before the month you turn 65, during the month you turn 65, and 3 months after your birthday month.
+Other enrollment time periods apply if you are eligible due to disability or ESRD.

 Is there a penalty for signing up late for Part B?

 Yes, you will usually have to pay a late enrollment penalty if you do not sign up for Part B when you are first eligible.
-The penalty may cause your Part B monthly premium to go up 10% for each 12 month period you could of had Part B but did not sign up.
+The penalty may cause your Part B monthly premium to go up 10% for each 12 month period you could have had Part B but did not sign up.
 The penalty usually does not apply if you are eligible for a Special Enrollment Period.

 For more information on this topic, please visit www.medicare.gov